¿NECESITA INSCRIBIRSE? Busque entre nuestros planes

-Network providers, cannot bill you for services for which they fail to obtain prior authorization requirements prior to receiving emergency services.
+Network providers cannot bill you for services for which they fail to obtain prior authorization requirements prior to receiving emergency services.
 However, you must contact us as soon as reasonably possible after you receive the emergency services.

 In cases of emergency, benefits will not be reduced for failure to comply with prior authorization requirements.
 However, you must contact us as soon as reasonably possible after the emergency occurs.

 G) Drug Exceptions Timeframes and Enrollee Responsibilities